Mother dies of Covid-19 after delaying shot to breastfeed

-An unvaccinated Covid-positive mother in Utah died from the disease after deciding to delay her vaccine shots due to breastfeeding concerns, according to information shared on her GoFundMe page.
+An unvaccinated mother in Utah died from Covid-19 after deciding to delay her vaccine shots due to breastfeeding concerns, loved ones say.

-Dezi Scopesi, 23, died on Thursday, the organisers of the GoFundMe page meant to aid her family, said on Sunday.
+Dezi Scopesi, 23, died on Thursday, the organisers of a GoFundMe page meant to aid her family, said on Sunday.

 Scopesi contracted the virus on 25 October and began to battle severe infection after being hospitalised on 29 October, according to the organisers, which included her husband Stephen Scopesi-Steadman.